thiennn/thiennn.github.io/_posts/2017-08-06-aspnetcore-docker-multi-stage-builds-simplcommerce .md

 The runtime only microsoft/aspnetcore:2.0.0-preview2-jessie image is used as the base.
 We also need to install postgresql-client in order to execute .sql scripts.

-I have named the fist stage "build-env" by adding an `AS build-env` to the FROM instruction.
-We can use that name in the COPY instructions
+I have named the first stage "build-env" by adding an `AS build-env` to the FROM instruction.
+So, we can use that name in the COPY instructions

 `RUN chmod 755 /docker-entrypoint.sh` to set execute permission for the docker-entrypoint.sh